 17-18 Cornhill, Bury St Edmunds

-Barnes Construction is carrying work on West Suffolk Council's behalf to protect and keep the historic front at 17-18 Cornhill the site of the former Post Office, while the rest of the building including parts which were added on at a later stage, will be demolished and replaced with two ground floor commercial units and 12 flats above.
+The building phase saw Barnes Construction carry out work on West Suffolk Council's behalf to protect and keep the Victorian front at Cornhill while the rest of the building including parts which had been added on at a later stage, was demolished and replaced.

 Who else have you worked with on this?